THE ULTIMATE BICEP WORKOUT GUIDE

 STRONGEST CONTRACTION IN THE MIDDLE: REGULAR BARBELL CURL

-When you add a resistance band to a Dumbbell Curl, the beginning is easiest and the strength curve becomes more difficult toward the end because the band is maximally stretched and causes peak tension.
+When you add a resistance band to a curl with dumbbells, the beginning is easiest and the strength curve becomes more difficult toward the end because the band is maximally stretched and causes peak tension.

 STRONGEST CONTRACTION AT THE END: BANDED DUMBBELL CURL

 The Incline Dumbbell Curl is most difficult in the early portion of the range of motion and eases up toward the middle and the end.